JuanSenoret/java-http-server-demo/README.md

 Your browser should look something like this:
 ![http server adobe wall](images/adobe-wall-app-add-comment-page-1.png)

+In this page you can add a new comment to the MongoDB database.
 ![http server adobe wall](images/adobe-wall-app-add-comment-page-2.png)

-In that page you can add a new comment to the MongoDB database.

-After added a comment cann get all the stored comments in the next page:
+After added a comment you can fetch all the stored comments in the next page:
 ![http server adobe fecth comments](images/adobe-wall-app-get-comments-page.png)

 - You can call the GET REST API to fetch the comments from the MongoDB database.
 To do that you can use Postman tool.